Facts about Christopher Columbus

 Christopher Columbus Biography

-Columbus is also known as Cristobal or Christobal Colon (in Spanish) and Cristoforo Colombo (in Italian)… America is named for Amerigo Vespucci, who explored what is now South America a few years after Columbus’s initial voyage.
+Christopher Columbus is also known as Cristobal or Christobal Colon (in Spanish) and Cristoforo Colombo (in his native Italian)… America is named for Amerigo Vespucci, who explored what is now South America a few years after Columbus’s initial voyage.